kdvolder/omx-remote/README.md

 omx-remote lets you use a iPad, iPhone or any other device that has a basic web-browser to serve as a remote control for your Raspberry Pi playing video files from some directory to your TV.

-The remote controll app allows you to:
+The remote controll app allows you to use any web browser to:

  - see list a files in a specific directory in the browser
- - click a file to start playing it on your TV (assuming yout TV is connected to your RPi)
+ - click a file to start playing it on your TV (assuming your TV is connected to your RPi)
  - stop playing a file
  - pause/resume playing a file
  - skip forward/backward in the file.